chadtopaz/computational-linear-algebra/coursebook/coursebook.md

     $\frac{2}{3}n^3 + \frac{1}{2}n^2-\frac{7}{6}n = \mathcal{O}(n^3)$.

 2. Back substitute.
 This takes $n^2 = \mathcal{O}(n^2)$ operations.
-    Back substitution is comptutationally cheap compared to row reduction.
+    Back substitution is computationally cheap compared to row reduction.
 For large enough $n$, the back substitution step is negligible since $n^3 \gg n^2$.
 We can use these operation counts to make estimates of how long calculations should take.